-Despite those unfortunate statistics, the healthcare industry is making huge strides in order to better serve veterans of all ages.
-Technological advances, as well as an increased focus on veteran-specific mental health issues. are just a few of the industry-wide improvements that have been implemented in recent years.
+Despite those unfortunate statistics, the healthcare industry is making huge strides to serve veterans of all ages better.
+Technological advances, as well as an increased focus on veteran-specific mental health issues.
+Are just a few of the industry-wide improvements that have been implemented in recent years.

 Where the scope of veteran-specific healthcare improvement necessity is concerned, however, opinions vary widely.
-In a series of New York Times letters to the editor, some writers called the veteran healthcare system “creaky and unwieldy,” while others praised their local Veterans Administration (VA) hospital for consistently providing quality care over the long-term. “ I have been treated with respect, expertise, timely care, and medical professionalism ,” said one writer, an army veteran based in Washington.
+In a series of New York Times letters to the editor, some writers called the veteran healthcare system “creaky and unwieldy.”
+In contrast, others praised their local Veterans Administration (VA) hospital for consistently providing quality care over the long term. “ I have been treated with respect, expertise, timely care, and medical professionalism ,” said one writer, an army veteran based in Washington.
 The same letter writer believes that providing accessible and affordable healthcare for all citizens, especially veterans, is the first step towards improving the U.S. healthcare system.

 Veteran Healthcare Roadbumps

-Veterans may face a variety of challenges when seeking care, from insurance hiccups to long wait times for VA care.
+Veterans may face various challenges when seeking care, from insurance hiccups to long wait times for VA care.
 One of the most glaring is access to care.
 “Access problems within the VA system may be creating disparities in care for this vulnerable and deserving population that need to be mitigated,” according to a study by Doohee Lee, Ph.D., and Charles Begley, Ph.D.

-Lee and Begley looked at analytical data in order to determine if there was a correlation between delays in seeking healthcare and military veterans.
+Lee and Begley looked at analytical data to determine if there was a correlation between delays in seeking healthcare and military veterans.
 They found that veterans were more likely to delay medical care than privately insured civilians.
-According to the study, one of the primary reasons for the delay in care is the lack of transportation.
+According to the study, one of the primary reasons for the delay in care is transportation.
 Nearly three out of 10 veterans report limited access to care.

-Veterans, as well as low-income individuals on Medicaid and Medicare, sometimes have to travel a great distance in order to access a healthcare facility.
+Veterans and low-income individuals on Medicaid and Medicare sometimes have to travel a great distance to access a healthcare facility.
 Census data indicates that 25 percent of veterans live in rural areas.
 Some of those individuals must travel upwards of 100 miles to the nearest healthcare facility or VA hospital.